mpags-topological/mpags-topological.github.io/mpags-topological/content/lectures/lecture1.md

 where $\Omega({\boldsymbol k}) = \partial_{k_x}A_y({\boldsymbol k}) -  \partial_{k_y}A_x({\boldsymbol k})$.

 This an integer known as the Chern number and only changes when we have a energy gap closing (i.e. a topological phase transition).
-TALK ABOUT THE CHERN NUMBER BEING OVER FULL BANDS AS THE SUM OVER ALL BANDS IS ZERO.

-Now, it can be shown that the conductance in the QHE can be expressed in terms of the Chern number
+## Topology in integer quantum Hall

+The link between the Chern number and the integer quantum Hall effect turns out to be remarkably simple, with the Hall conducitivty being given by

 $$
-\sigma =
+\sigma_{12} = \frac{e^2}{h}\sum_n C_n
 $$

-A natural question to ask is why a current that is characterisitc of the edge modes in the system can be characterised by the Chern number which is a bulk property of the system (remember that the Brillouin zone is periodic in the calculation of the Chern number).
-Well, the solution to this is a principle known as the bulk-boundary correspondence.
-This states that
+where the sum is over all filled bands.
+The Landau levels then have a Chern number of 1 and so we recover the previous results.Since the Chern number is an integer that is robust to perturbations, this explains the robusteness of the quantum Hall results that are observed.

+There is also an additional remark we wish to make about this result.
+This is that a non-zero Chern number corresponds to the presence of gapless edge modes ($C$ of them to be precise) due a result known as the bulk-boundary correspondence.
+It is easy to see why the quantum Hall system might host these and how they might contribute to the conductivity even in the semiclassical picture.
+In the bulk of the system we know that we have cyclotron orbits.
+Now, near the edge of the system, these orbit must give rise to so-called `skipping orbits', which can carry current across the system.
+Such a result can also be explained in the Landau level picture, but this topological approach makes clear their presence, importance and robustness.

+INSERT FIGURE

+## Summary